exercism/v3/languages/csharp/docs/how-to-implement-a-concept-exercise.md

 - `<SLUG>`: the name of the exercise in kebab-case (e.g. `anonymous-methods`).
 - `<NAME>`: the name of the exercise in PascalCase (e.g. `AnonymousMethods`).

 Before implementing the exercise, please make sure you have a good understanding of what the exercise should be teaching (and what not).
 This information can be found in the exercise's GitHub issue.
+Having done this, please read the [C# concept exercises introduction][docs-exercises-concept].

 To implement a concept exercise, the following files must be created: